prabhat-021/InternShip-Task/README.md

 - `analyzePlugin()`: Sends plugin code to Gemini for security and quality analysis
 - `deletePlugin()`: Removes plugins from the database
 - `renamePlugin()`: Updates plugin prompt/name
+- `updatePlugin()`: Updates an existing plugin's code and prompt
+- `generateEditPlugin()`: Regenerates plugin code based on existing code and new requirements

 ### Frontend
 - `handleGenerate()`: Sends prompt to backend and processes response